 Matthew B. Eisen has served as a director since March 2019.
-Mr. Eisen has served as a Director at H&F since January 2020 and previously served as a Principal at H&F from July 2016 to January 2020 and as an Associate at H&F from July 2012 to July 2014.
+Mr. Eisen has served as a Principal at H&F since July 2016 and as an Associate at H&F from July 2012 to July 2014.
 From June 2010 to July 2012, Mr. Eisen was an Analyst in the Media and Communications Group of Morgan Stanley & Co.
 LLC.
 Mr. Eisen currently serves on the board of directors and as a member of the audit committee of Wand TopCo Inc. (d/b/a Caliber Collision), a chain of auto body repair and paint shops and a private H&F portfolio company.
-As a member of the board of directors,

-Mr. Eisen contributes his financial and capital markets expertise and draws on his experience advising and serving on the boards of H&F's portfolio companies.
+As a member of the board of directors, Mr. Eisen contributes his financial and capital markets expertise and draws on his experience advising and serving on the boards of H&F's portfolio companies.

 Mary Kay Haben has served as a director since November 2019.
 Ms. Haben has been an outside director for various public companies since her retirement in February 2011.
 From April 2007 to February 2011, Ms. Haben held various senior positions with Wm.
-Wrigley Jr. Company, a confectionery company.
+Wrigley Jr. Company, a confectionary company.
 Prior to that time, she held several key positions during her 27-year career with Kraft Foods, Inc., a grocery manufacturing and processing conglomerate.
-Ms. Haben currently serves on the board of directors of The Hershey Company, a confectionery company, and the board of trustees of Equity Residential, a publicly traded REIT.
+Ms. Haben currently serves on the board of directors of The Hershey Company, a confectionary company, and the board of trustees of Equity Residential, a publicly traded REIT.
 As a member of the board of directors, Ms. Haben contributes her substantial governance expertise and experience with consumer preferences as a senior executive for consumer packaged goods companies.